ArnaudBuchholz/ui5-test-runner/docs/coverage.md

           - istanbul
 ```

+**NOTE** : The `overridesToOverride` is only needed in ui5 versions < 1.112.x as mentioned in the [transform-ui5 documentation](https://github.com/ui5-community/babel-plugin-transform-modules-ui5?tab=readme-ov-file#properties-related-to-controller-extensions).

 **NOTE** : You may consider tweaking in a distinct configuration file and use the `--config` option to run it.

 For instance : `ui5 serve --config ui5-coverage.yaml`